Founder & Principal Investigator

 His undergraduate training is in Psychology from the University of Florida.
 He received his Medical Degree from the University of South Florida.
 His neurology training and fellowship in neuromuscular disease were completed at the University of Miami.

 Dr. Goldenberg is an advocate for patients and physicians at the local, regional, and national levels.
-He is a Past President of the Palm Beach County Medical Society.
-He is serving the Florida Medical Association on the Board of Governors and as Vice Chair of the Council on Medical Economics and Practice Innovation.
-He is serving the American Academy of Neurology, a 32,000-member organization, on the Board of Directors, Vice Chair of the Government Relations Committee, and the Leadership Development Committee.
+He is a past president of the Palm Beach County Medical Society and currently serves on the Board of Directors.
+He is responsible for the development of the Physician Leadership Academy of South Florida.
+He has served the Florida Medical Association on the Board of Governors and the Council on Medical Economics and Practice Innovation.
+He is serving the American Academy of Neurology on the Board of Directors, Advocacy Committee, and chairs the Business Innovation Subcommittee.

 Through advocacy, education and the promotion of physician leadership training, he would like to help physicians prepare for the changing healthcare landscape.